LukeStorry/music_genre_classification/readme.md

 ### Requirements
   - Tensorflow 1.6
-    - (The following is required for running on Blue Crystal)
+    - (The following is required for running on Blue Crystal)\
     ```module add languages/anaconda2/5.0.1.tensorflow-1.6.0```
   - librosa

-### Files needed in folder to run
-  - main.py
-  - data.py
-  - deepnn.oy
-  - shallownn.py
-  - music_genres_dataset.pkl